calmm-js/partial.lenses/README.md

 // 27
 ```

+Note that unlike many other folds, `L.productAs` expects the function to only
+return numbers and `undefined` is not treated in a special way.
+If you need to
+skip elements, you can return the number `1`.

 ##### <a id="L-select"></a> [≡](#contents) [▶](https://calmm-js.github.io/partial.lenses/#L-select) [`L.select(traversal, maybeData) ~> maybeValue`](#L-select "L.select: PTraversal s a -> Maybe s -> Maybe a") <small><sup>v9.8.0</sup></small>

 `L.select` goes lazily over the elements focused on by the given traversal and